Periodic solutions of nonlinear control systems with switching: a Lie-algebraic and contraction approach: CASE STUDIES

 the phase portrait of system~\eqref{FM_system} has been analyzed numerically for $M=4$ using \texttt{MATLAB R2025a}.
-In these numerical studies, we observe that system~\eqref{FM_system} possesses an attracting point $x^*\in D$.
-This attractor $x^*$ is depicted by a red circle in Fig.~1.
+We observe that system~\eqref{FM_system} possesses an attracting point $x^*\in D$, which is depicted by a red circle in Fig.~1(a).

 The considered solutions $\tilde x(t)$ of system~\eqref{FM_system} converge to the attractor $x^*$ for large $t$, and the coordinates of $x^*$ are evaluated numerically as zeros of ${\tilde F}_M$ for different $M$.
 These computations are summarized in Table~1 for $\tau=1$ and $M\le 4$.